modular/mojo/proposals/string-ascii-unicode-utf-grapheme.md

 # Once we have Char developed enough
 for c in iter(data).chars[encoding.UTF8]():
-  ... # Char type instances
+  ... # Char type instances (UTF8 packed in a UInt32 ?)
 for c in iter(data).chars[encoding.UTF32]():
   ... # Char type instances